MozillaZine

 Encoding-Related Changes

-• When writing a message which contains characters not representable in the default encoding, a dialog box used to pop up asking wether to send in UTF-8 (Unicode) instead.
+• When writing a message which contains characters not representable in the default encoding, a dialog box used to pop up asking whether to send in UTF-8 (Unicode) instead.
 This was considered confusing, especially for users not aware of the technical details.

 Searching